etaque/elm-binary/Readme.md

 ## Todos

 -   [ ] Equality test between `Binary.ArrayBuffer` does not work the way I expect: `Binary.uint32 0 == Binary.uint32 1` is `True`.
 Also see test case for this.
-I don't fully understnd how Elm checks equality.
+I don't fully understand how Elm checks equality.
 How can this be fixed?

 Contributions are very welcome.